IU-Capstone-Project-2025/KIZAK/README.md

 ### Requirements

-**To run this project make sure that your docker-compose version is 2.24.0 or higher**
+**To run this project make sure that your docker-compose version is 2.24.0 or higher and you running Ubuntu 22.04 or higher**
 ```
 docker-compose -v
 # Docker Compose version v2.24.0-desktop.1
 ```
 **Note that your locally deployed database will not have any data.
-You can run [db_populate](https://github.com/IU-Capstone-Project-2025/KIZAK/blob/main/db/db_populate.py) script that will fill up data with our courses**
+You can run [./db/db_populate](https://github.com/IU-Capstone-Project-2025/KIZAK/blob/main/db/db_populate.py) script that will fill up data with courses from our dataset**

 ### Deploy